MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsTeamsComplianceRecordingPolicy.md

 ```

 ### -RecordReroutedCalls
 Setting this attribute to true enables compliance recording for calls that have been re-routed from a compliance recording-enabled user.
 Supported call scenarios include forward, transfer, delegation, call groups, and simultaneous ring.
+(Note: Only available in MicrosoftTeams PowerShell version 5.1.1-preview)

 ```yaml
 Type: Boolean